-Young people often begin with a relatively simple design project, such as taking a photo of themselves and placing it into a scene.
+Young people often begin with a relatively simple design project, such as taking photos of themselves and placing them into a scene.
 This initial type of project engages them in the creative design spiral over an afternoon or two.
 For example, they might start by imagining what kind of scene they want to create, then take a photo of themselves, edit it into a background (such as a sporting event or favorite place), experiment with visual effects, print and show it to others, and discuss ideas for further projects.
 After some reflection, they might decide to add more characters to the scene and continue with the next iteration of the spiral.

-As young people become more fluent with various tools and aspects of the design process, they often develop bigger plans, requiring longer time scales, such as making a stop-motion animation, a sophisticated 3D model, or a collection of songs for a music album.
-These projects often become more complex and involve more people working together as a team.
+As young people become more fluent with various tools and aspects of the design process, they often develop bigger plans requiring longer time scales, such as making a stop-motion animation, a sophisticated 3-D model, or a collection of songs for a music album.
+These projects often become complex and involve more people working together as a team.

-Principle 2: Help Youth Build on their Own Interests
+Principle 2: Help Members Build on Their Own Interests